jedi661/UoFiddler/README.md

 UOFiddler based on Ultima SDK it's a tool to view and alter almost every UO 2D client file.
 Source code is released under the Beerware license.

+Version : 4.12.1
+- Implemented copying multiple graphics to the clipboard with Ctrl+X

 Version : 4.12.0
 - Update to net8.
 - Add Custom Sound Gumps Button